416. Partition Equal Subset Sum Design Gurus Educative.io

 Example 1:

-• Explanation: The longest subarray with a sum of 5 is [2, 3], which has a length of 2.
+- Explanation: The longest subarray with a sum of

 Example 2:

-• Explanation: The longest subarray with a sum of 1 is [-1, 2], which has a length of 2.
+- Explanation: The longest subarray with a sum of

 Example 3: